 - You have to be confident in your own driving skills

-With that out of the way, let me tell you that driving a motorbike in Vietnam is a LOT of fun.
+With that out of the way, let me tell you that driving a motorbike in Vietnam is a lot of fun.
 I’ve rented a motorbike on 2 additional occasions and it was always great.
-My girlfriend and I shared a motorbike and made sure to put safety first at all times.
-We did NO reckless driving or speeding whatsoever.
+Rachel and I shared a motorbike and made sure to put safety first at all times.
+We did no reckless driving or speeding whatsoever.
 Our experiences have been great.

 You have to decide for yourself if you’re willing to take the risk.
 If you decide not to rent yourself, you can always find Easy Riders who can transport you to the highlights in your area.
 I have no experience with these guys, but heard nothing but great stories.

-In the end, we paid 150.000 VND for a full day of rental at our hotels (this translates to $7 or something…) and we were on our way!
+In the end, we paid 150.000 VND for a full day of rental at our hotels (this translated to $7 or something…) and we were on our way!